openenclave/openenclave/docs/GettingStartedDocs/buildandsign.md

 ## Signing an OP-TEE Enclave

 The `oesign` tool is currently SGX-only.
-For OP-TEE enclaves, signing is instead performed by the `sign.py` script that comes with OP-TEE, and the script uses a key that is integrated into OP-TEE itself.
-The signing key and script, among other artifacts, are exported to a "TA Dev Kit" during OP-TEE's build process.
+For OP-TEE enclaves, signing is instead performed by the `sign.py` script that comes with OP-TEE.
+The signing key
+and script, among other artifacts, are exported to a "TA Dev Kit" during OP-TEE's build process.
 The Open Enclave SDK takes a `OE_TA_DEV_KIT_DIR` CMake parameter at